Bumpas-Troy House

-Bumpas-Troy House is a historic home located at Greensboro, Guilford County, North Carolina.
-It was built in 1847, and is a 2 1/2-story, three bay, Greek Revival style brick dwelling.
+Bumpas-Troy House is a historic home which is located at Greensboro, Guilford County, North Carolina.
+It was built in 1847, and is a 2 1/2-story, three-bay, Greek Revival-style brick dwelling.
 The front facade features a two-story portico.

 It was listed on the National Register of Historic Places in 1977.
 It is in the College Hill Historic District.

 A bed-and-breakfast inn was operated in the house from 1992 through October 2016.